mdjahidhasan009/JavaScript-Note/Design_Patterns/module.md

 Module pattern is a designed pattern used to wrap a set of variables and functions together in a single scope returned as an object.
-JavaScript doesn't have access specifiers similar to other languages(Java, Python, etc) to provide private scope.
+JavaScript doesn't have access specifiers similar to other languages(Java, C#, etc.) to provide private scope.
 It uses IIFE (Immediately invoked function expression) to allow for private scopes. i.e., a closure that protect variables and methods.